-“Even to this day I feel like Papercut is probably the best representation of this band,” Chester Bennington admitted to this writer earlier this year, and it’s easy to understand what the singer means.
+“Even to this day I feel like Papercut is probably the best representation of this band,” Chester Bennington admitted, and it’s easy to understand what the singer means.
 This is the sound most people have in their heads when they hear the words ‘Linkin Park’, yet for all that Hybrid Theory has now become part of the rock’s cultural wallpaper, the album’s third single still sounds fresh and bold, largely thanks to the magnetic interplay between co-vocalists Bennington and Shinoda.

 3. In The End